Velocidex/velociraptor-web/content/training/online_march_2_2021/_index.md

 ### Exercises

-* Process listing, VADs, Mutants, DLLs loaded
-* Full memory capture
+* Full memory capture for later analysis with e.g. Volatility.
 * Collect file sets – registry, $MFT etc.
 * Configuring autoexec Velociraptor for simple double click execution.

 ## Lateral movement and hunting

 You have discovered evidence of compromise on some of your systems.
 Your boss wants to know if the attackers have laterally moved through your network and the extent of compromise.
 You would like to hunt for the indicators.
+You refer to the Mitre Att&ck framework for typical Tools Technique and Procedures (TTPs) used by your adversary, and want to hunt for these across your network.

+In this module we also use Elastic and Kibana to demonstrate how events and collections can be forwarded by Velociraptor to those platform for scalable and efficient post processing/dashboarding.

 ### Exercises

-* Hashes and file pattern based searches (Using $MFT analysis and directory walking).
+* Use the Mitre Att&ck framework to develop a targeted VQL query for detecting a form of persistence.
+Hunt for it and identify the compromised hosts.
 * Yara and Signature based searching.
 Searching both files and memory for patterns
 * Performance management of endpoints